heximcz/routerboard-backup/README.md

 * If an error occurs while backing up, an email will be sent automatically

 ## Recommended
-* For this backup system we recommend version RouterOS 6.32.3, because new versions have some problems with file transfer via SCP.
+* For this backup system we recommend version **RouterOS 6.32.3**, because new versions have some problems with file transfer via SCP.

 ## How to install